PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-This includes both our `registerUserService` and `loginUserService` which is based on what you can find in the Strapi Docs [here](https://docs.strapi.io/dev-docs/plugins/users-permissions#authentication).
+This includes both our `registerUserService` and `loginUserService`, which is based on what you can find in the Strapi Docs [here](https://docs.strapi.io/dev-docs/plugins/users-permissions#authentication).

-Now we can utilize our `registerUserService` service inside of our `auth-actions.ts` file.
-Let's navigate to that file and inside our `registerUserAction` add the following.
+Now, we can utilize our `registerUserService` service inside our `auth-actions.ts` file.
+Let's navigate to that file and add the following to our `registerUserAction`.

 ```ts
 const responseData = await registerUserService(validatedFields.data);